bartha26/TennisShoppingApp/README.md

 * class ShoppingCartManager;//singleton class
 * class UserManager;//singleton class

 There are also other classes for SQLConnection, Controller(JavaFX) etc.
+Here is the full class diagram of the project.
 ![Class Diagram](https://github.com/bartha26/TennisShoppingApp/blob/main/res/Class-Diagram.png)

 # Database